-Start off the Executive Assistant job description by including a concise and informative introduction to the role and who it will be supporting.
+You can start off the Executive Assistant job description by including a concise and informative introduction to the role and who it will be supporting.
 This will help whoever is reading the job description to ascertain whether the role is appropriate for them and aims to entice potential candidates to keep reading.

 Give a personal specification.
 In this section, list the essential and desired skills, qualifications and attributes that you are looking for the successful applicant to have.
 For instance, if you require an EA to have a minimum of three years’ experience supporting at board level and a qualification in Project Management, you should make this clear.
 Setting out your expectations and clarifying whether these are prerequisites or preferences will mean that you will attract candidates who meet these requirements and receive fewer applications from candidates who do not have the relevant experience.

 Regarding remuneration and benefits, you should list the salary, or salary bracket, on offer and highlight any benefits, rewards or extra training available.
 You can think of this section of the job description as a means to showcase what you are offering that other companies may not be.
 It is important to be clear about the salary on offer for an EA role - companies that do not advertise the salary, will receive considerably fewer applications and risk damaging their reputation.

 At the end of the Executive Assistant job specification, it is important to give some insight into what your company does, what the company culture is like and what sets you apart from competitors.
 This section doesn’t have to go into a great amount of detail, as most applicants who are interested in the job specification will then go away and do their own independent research on your company before applying to the role.
 However, this section should not be overlooked as it is a great way for you to showcase what your company has to offer and what differentiates your business from any other businesses that applicants may be considering working for.